 We recognize that many older adults, while in the hospital, have difficulty with memory, confusion, nutrition and mobility.
 The Hospital Life Elder Program provides specific interventions to help keep the mind and body active, so cognitive and physical functioning can be maintained.

 Services are provided by HELP staff and volunteers.
-The HELP team includes: the Elder Life Specialist, Elder Life Clinical Nurse Specialists, Geriatrician and highly trained volunteers.
+The HELP team includes a Social Worker, Elder Life Clinical Nurse Specialists, Geriatrician and highly trained volunteers.

 To participate, patients must be 65 years of age or older with one or more risk factors for functional cognitive decline or delirium.